projectsesame/envoy-extproc-method-conv-demo-go/README.md

 # envoy-extproc-method-conv-demo-go

-This repository contains a demo applicationw written in Go that demonstrates the usage of Envoy's External Processor (ExtProc) filter to do `method conversion` for POST request.
+This repository contains a demo application written in Go that demonstrates the usage of Envoy's External Processor (ExtProc) filter to do `method conversion` for POST request.

 ## Overview